oracle/cloudtestdrive/AppDev/functionsandevents/Fn HandsonAPIGateway.md

 }
 ```

-To actually invoke the function we need to append the route's path which you defined as "**/name**" earlier along with the search query parameter.
+To actually invoke the function we need to append the route's path which you defined as "**/name**" as well as the search query parameter that will be used to filter the items returned.

-For example to search for files that have jpg in the name use the following URL:
+For example to search for files that have jpg in the name use the following URL (i.e. adding /name/jpg):

 > https://j4eqxpligw8vmfybhresyi5lte.apigateway.eu-frankfurt-1.oci.customer-oci.com/imagequery/name/jpg